panpf/sketch/docs/wiki/http_stack.md

 }
 ```

+> [!TIP]
-> Note: Because it needs to be compatible with Android 4.1, the older 3.12.0 version of OkHttp is
+> Because it needs to be compatible with Android 4.1, the older 3.12.0 version of OkHttp is
 > used.
 If your app has a higher minimum version, you can use a newer version of OkHttp to customize
 > an HttpStack.